-Want to turn your passion for flowers into profit?
-Follow these 7 steps to start a successful floral business in South Africa and get paid fast with iKhokha.
+Turn your passion for flowers into profit.
+Start a floral business in South Africa and get paid fast with iKhokha.

 If you’re wondering how to start a floral business in South Africa, you already have the passion.
 Now, let’s pair that passion with a practical plan tailored to local seasons, celebrations, and shopping habits.
 Add iKhokha from day one, and you’ll be ready to accept instant payments, keeping your cash flow fresh while you focus on creating bouquets that brighten lives.